IOW

 The first Isle Of Wight festival in 1968, started out as a fund raiser for the IOW Swimming Pool Association to raise money for a new public swimming pool on the island.
 It was organised by island residents as the Isle Of Wight Council had refused funding for the swimming pool.
 As a result, the legendary festival of ’68 ensued and was followed by the’69, and ’70 concerts !

 The ‘Message To Love’ book, which I mentioned earlier, and which I hoped would guide me, appeared rather vague as to the exact location of the ’68 site.
+The book does imply that much of the facts surrounding what actually happened regarding events of the 1968 festival in particular, are unclear as accounts have always been rather hazy.
 Even to this day, I still haven’t seen a definitive location in print anywhere.
 However, I knew I was in the right general area.
-The location information I had managed to extract from the book was that the concert took place on forty acres of of barley stubble known as Hayles Field, translated into “Hell Field” by the press, on Ford Farm, somewhere between Godshill and Niton, just off the main road from Newport to Ventnor.
+The location information I had managed to extract from the book was that the concert took place in front of a 10,000 strong crowd on forty acres of of barley stubble known as Hayles Field, translated into “Hell Field” by the press, on Ford Farm, somewhere between Godshill and Niton, just off the main road from Newport to Ventnor.
 This was just about the only information I had at the time which, although fairly vague, did point me in the right direction !
 I thought I had located the site of the ’68 concert on my 2006 visit to the island, although I was never quite sure if I was in the right place.

 However, upon my return in 2008 and again in 2009, using the information from the book, in conjunction with an Isle Of Wight map, I managed to find what is almost certainly where it all happened in ’68.
 Having located Ford Farm Lane, a very countryfied thoroughfare, Ford Farm House was a hundred yards or so down the lane, on the left, with “Hells Field” running the entire length, and more, of Ford Farm Lane !

 The location of the 1968 festival is not the only aspect of the event that seems shrouded in mystery.
 Even the participants and the order of their appearances would still seem to be the subject of debate.
-However, it is believed that the ’68 festival featured : Tyrannosaurus Rex, John Peel, Plastic Penny, Smile, The Move, The Pretty Things, Jefferson Airplane, Arthur Brown, Fairport Convention, among others.
+However, it is believed that the ’68 festival featured, possibly in this order : Tyrannosaurus Rex, John Peel, Aynsley Dunbar Retaliation, Plastic Penny, Smile, The Move, The Pretty Things, Jefferson Airplane, Arthur Brown, Fairport Convention and The Cherokees.

 Related Media :